-The unit is supported by a DOT/NHSTA qualified trailer that provides 4 adjustable jack stands, and a retractable tow bar.
+Both models are supported by a DOT/NHSTA qualified trailer that provides 4 adjustable jack stands, and a retractable tow bar.
 A five-section, anodized, aluminum mast assembly raises to a maximum height of 23 feet.
-The light tower cabinet assembly supports the 6.1 HP(4.6 kW) diesel engine, 3 kVA generator, control panel, and fuel tank.
-A lockable flip-up rear hatch provides easy access to the engine/generator and fuel tank.
+The light tower cabinet assembly supports the 6.1 HP(4.6 kW) diesel engine, 3 kVA generator, control panel, and fuel tank. ea, Jor and Jo A lockable flip-up rear hatch provides easy access to the engine/generator and fuel tank.